 Flute and Piano Works of Alireza Mashayekhi

-This project presents Alireza Mashayekhi’s flute and piano works from 1973 – present.
+This project presents Alireza Mashayekhi’s flute and piano works from 1973 – 2020.
 Pieces in this project are composed under the influence of the composer’s concept of multiculturalism.

 Flute: Kelariz Keshavarz